John Campbell (philosopher)

-John Campbell (born 1956) is Willis S. and Marion Slusser Professor of Philosophy at the University of California in Berkeley, California.
+John Campbell (born November 2, 1956) is Willis S. and Marion Slusser Professor of Philosophy at the University of California in Berkeley, California.
 He works primarily in philosophy of mind.

 Education and career

 Campbell earned a BA at the University of Stirling, UK in 1978; an MA at the University of Calgary, Canada in 1979; and a DPhil from Christ Church, Oxford in 1983 with a thesis under the title Spatiotemporal Thinking.

 Before moving to Berkeley, Campbell taught at Oxford University for a number of years.
 He was a Fellow of New College.
 In 2000 he was awarded the Wilde Professorship of Mental Philosophy.
 He has additionally taught at the University of California at Los Angeles and King's College, University of Cambridge.

-He was a Guggenheim Fellow, a Fellow at the Centre for Advanced Studies in Behavioural Sciences at Stanford University, a British Academy Research Reader and between 2003-2006 was the President of the European Society for Philosophy and Psychology.
+He was a Guggenheim Fellow, a Fellow at the Centre for Advanced Studies in Behavioural Sciences at Stanford University, a British Academy Research Reader and between 2003 and 2006 was the President of the European Society for Philosophy and Psychology.
+In 2017, he received the Jean Nicod Prize, and in 2023, he was elected a Fellow of the American Academy of Arts & Sciences.